Kometa-Team/Kometa/docs/config/libraries.md

     <div id="reapply-overlays" />Used to reapply overlays from this library only.
 This will reapply overlays to every item in your library.

+    Note that this is typically NEVER required.
+Kometa will automatically update overlays as needed as part of a regular overlay run.

     ???+ warning "Proceed with Caution"

         When set to `true`, this will reapply all overlays on each run even if there is no need to do so, which will result in
         [image bloat](../kometa/scripts/imagemaid.md).

+        If you think you need to use this setting, please think hard about why you have that impression, as you are almost certainly mistaken.

+        In general use, this setting will only extend runtimes and cause image bloat in the Plex metadata for no good reason.

     <hr style="margin: 0px;">